 Negative self talk: Nothing is ever good enough for her – I’m such a disappointment, why do I even bother?

 Positive self talk: Mom didn’t like it.
 Oh well, I like it.
-I did it for me and mine is the voice that matters.
+I did it for me and my voice is the voice that matters.

 Scene 5: You find out a group of friends got together for coffee and didn’t invite you.